cortexlabs/cortex/README.md

 - **Machine learning deployments as code:** Cortex deployments are defined using declarative configuration.

-- **Multi framework support:** Cortex supports TensorFlow, Keras, PyTorch, Scikit-learn, XGBoost, and more.
+- **Multi framework support (coming soon):** Cortex will support TensorFlow, Keras, PyTorch, Scikit-learn, XGBoost, and more.

 - **CPU / GPU support:** Cortex can run inference on CPU or GPU infrastructure.